EvSecDev/SCMP/README.md

 But don't worry (too much), I didn't make an SSH server from scratch.
 I am using the library x/crypto/ssh, and while I am creating my own implementation, it is so featureless that the risk of an high impact RCE is unlikely (in my own code, not the source library).
 The secondary affect of such a bare-bones server program also means I can tailor the installation to be extremely narrow.
-Not only can the entire server be run as a nologin non-root system user, it can also be wrapped in a very restrictive apparmor confinement, since the server only fulfills this one function (configuration deployment)
-With a standard SSH server, being more versatile and feature-rich, would need a comparatively more unrestricted profile (Not to mention that the SSH parent process is run as root).
+Not only can the entire server be run as a nologin non-root system user, it can also be wrapped in a very restrictive apparmor confinement, since the server only fulfills this one function (configuration deployment). comparatively, a standard SSH server (being more versatile and feature-rich) would need a more open apparmor profile (Not to mention that the SSH parent process is run as root).

 For example, the apparmor profile:
   - confines the server process to its own profile.